ftzi/react-native-shadow-2/README.md

 </div>

 [react-native-shadow](https://github.com/879479119/react-native-shadow) is dead for years.
-This is an improved version with more functionalities, Typescript support and written from scratch.
+This is an improved version with more functionalities, TypeScript support, and written from scratch.
 It's not required to define its size: the shadow is smartly applied on the first render and then precisely reapplied on the following ones.

-It solves the old React Native issue of not having the same shadow appearence and usage for Android, iOS and Web.
+It solves the old React Native issue of not having the same shadow appearance and usage for Android, iOS, and Web.

-Compatible with Android, iOS and Web. **And Expo!**
+Compatible with Android, iO,S and Web. **And Expo!**

 Supports [RTL](https://reactnative.dev/blog/2016/08/19/right-to-left-support-for-react-native-apps).